-Historical Summary of Net Asset Data
+Historical Summary of Net Position Data

-The following schedule summarizes statement of net assets information for the Turnpike System.
-This schedule was derived from the financial statements included in the annual financial statements of the Turnpike System as audited for June 30 of each fiscal year shown (the Fiscal Year 2012 and 2011 financial statements are included in their entirety as Appendix C).
+The following schedule summarizes the statement of net position data for the System.
+This schedule was derived from the financial statements included in the annual financial statements of the System as audited for June 30 of each fiscal year shown (the Fiscal Year 2013 and 2012 financial statements are included in their entirety as Appendix C).